1883 eruption of Krakatoa: Pyroclastic flows and tephra

 Rhyodacite pumice from the late August 1883 eruption of Krakatoa.
 This rock floated across the Indian Ocean for almost a year before it washed ashore at Takwa Beach, Kenya, East Africa.

 About 10% of the eruption fatalities were from pyroclastic flows.
+The pyroclastic flows and surges produced by the third explosion moved faster than 100 kph and travelled over the sea up to 80 km from the source, affecting an area constrained to a minimum of 4000 km2.
 Pyroclastic deposits thought to be from the flows have been found on Southeast Sumatra, and northwest of the volcano on the islands of Sebesi, Sebuku and Lagoendi, while on Southwest Sumatra the flows burnt victims.
 They travelled 40 km across the Sunda Strait.
 Once they hit Southern Sumatra, they incinerated entire villages and burned all vegetation.
-2,000 of the corpses in Southern Sumatra appear to have been scorched to death, presumably by the pyroclastic flows.
+Two thousand of the corpses in Southern Sumatra appear to have been scorched to death, presumably by the pyroclastic flows.
 The Loudon and the W.H.
-Besse, around 65 km north-northeast and 80 km east-northeast of Krakatau respectively, were hit by strong winds and tephra.
+Besse, around 65 km north-northeast and 80 km east-northeast of Krakatau, respectively, were hit by strong winds and tephra.
 They were farther away than the scorched victims of the hot flows in Sumatra, so the ships and crew survived.
 The flows had moved across the water on a cushion of superheated steam.
 There are also indications of submarine pyroclastic flows reaching 15 km from the volcano.

 An eyewitness enveloped by the outermost edges of the pyroclastic flow described her experience: